eschen42/log4cmd/README.md

 - `log_fail.cmd`
 - `log_skip.cmd`

+There is also a "no-operation" dummy script that does absolutely nothing; you can use this when you temporarily want to suppress another logging operation from your script:

+- `log_noop.cmd`

-Each of these takes the log message as the first argument, and optionally an alternative source, e.g.:
+Each of these scripts takes the log message in double quotes as the first argument, and optionally an alternative source (without quotes), e.g.:
 ```
 log_debug "Wow!
 This is wonderful" myDebugLogSource
 log_fatal "Bummer.
 Cannot continue.
 Sorry"
 ```

-There is also a "no-operation" dummy script that does absolutely nothing; you can use this when you temporarily want to suppress another logging operation from your script:

-- `log_noop.cmd`
+Note that:
+- In addition to being enclosed by double quotes, must be recognized as a single argument by the `CMD` shell.
+  - If it has internal double quotes,
+    - they must be paired, and
+    - no spaces may appear between these pairs.
+- The second argument may not include double quotes or spaces.

+#### `log_level_async.cmd`

+The convenience scripts all call `log_level_async.cmd`; some error messages reference this script rather than the calling script.

 ### Creating paths for supplementary logs